SAP-samples/abap-platform-rap-workshops/edit_hosts_for_preconfigured_appliance.md

    ![Edit HOSTS](images/110_edit_hosts.png).

 7. Confirm the popup of the User Accesss Control that needs the confirmation that you are OK with notepad being started with administrative rights

-8. Enter the following three lines at the bottom of your HOSTS file
+8. Enter the following three lines at the bottom of your HOSTS file, where xxx.xxx.xxx.xxx has to be replaced by the IP adress of your SAP S/4HANA preconfigured appliance system.

 <pre>
 # Customer Workshops Template SAP S/4HANA 2022
-34.234.115.12 vhcals4hcs.dummy.nodomain
+xxx.xxx.xxx.xxx vhcals4hcs.dummy.nodomain
 #
 </pre>